COVID has killed about as many Americans as the 1918-19 flu | Health

 For now, the pandemic still has the United States and other parts of the world firmly in its jaws.

-The delta-fuelled surge in new infections may have peaked, but US deaths still are running at over 1,900 a day on average, the highest level since early March, and the country's overall toll stood at close to 674,000 as of Monday morning, according to data collected by Johns Hopkins University, though the real number is believed to be higher.
+While the delta-fueled surge in new infections may have peaked, US deaths still are running at over 1,900 a day on average, the highest level since early March, and the country's overall toll stood at just over 674,000 as of midday Monday, according to data collected by Johns Hopkins University, though the real number is believed to be higher.

-Winter may bring a new surge, though it will be less deadly than last year's, according to one influential model.
-The University of Washington model projects an additional 100,000 or so Americans will die of COVID-19 by January 1 , which would bring the overall US toll to 776,000.
+Winter may bring a new surge, with the University of Washington's influential model projecting an additional 100,000 or so Americans will die of COVID-19 by January 1, which would bring the overall US toll to 776,000.

-The 1918-19 influenza pandemic killed an estimated 675,000 Americans in a US population one-third the size of what it is today.
-It struck down 50 million victims globally at a time when the world had one-quarter as many people as it does now.
+The 1918-19 influenza pandemic killed 50 million victims globally at a time when the world had one-quarter the population it does now.
 Global deaths from COVID-19 now stand at more than 4.6 million.

-The Spanish flu death toll numbers are rough guesses, given the incomplete records of the era and the poor scientific understanding of what caused the illness.
+The Spanish flu's US death toll is a rough guess, given the incomplete records of the era and the poor scientific understanding of what caused the illness.
 The 675,000 figure comes from the US Centres for Disease Control and Prevention.

 The ebbing of COVID-19 could happen if the virus progressively weakens as it mutates and more and more humans' immune systems learn to attack it.
 Vaccination and surviving infection are the main ways the immune system improves.
 Breast-fed infants also gain some immunity from their mothers.